charles66820/inriaStage2023/uinter.md

   - ERRORS (errno):
     - ENOSYS  Underlying hardware doesn't have support for Uintr.
     - EINVAL  flags is not 0.
     - EFAULT  handler address is not valid.
-FIXME: an error on the manual? replace address by vector?
+FIXME: an error on the manual?
     - EMFILE  The per-process limit on the number of open file descriptors has been reached.
     - ENFILE  The system-wide limit on the total number of open files has been reached.
     - ENODEV  Could not mount (internal) anonymous inode device.